microsoft/MDCPP-samples/present-live-integration-app-sample/README.md

 1. Select your test PowerPoint file from the file picker.
 1. Choose **Present** at the bottom right.

 A new browser tab should open that contains the attendee view.
 The initial browser tab will contain the presenter view.
-You may need to allow browser popups to see the new attendee tab.
+You may need to allow browser popups in order to see the new attendee tab.

+However, for you to test out the present-live functionality fully, you'll need to support HTTPS.
+See the following section [Using HTTPS](#using-https) for details.

 ## Using HTTPS